 Search Results & Ajax

-To control how the display of your results, or which kind of queries should be linked to, head to the Display Results tab.
+To control the display of your results, or which kind of queries should be linked to, head to the Display Results tab.

 Display Results Method

 This setting is probably the most important on this screen – and depending on your choice will affect the rest of the setup procedure.